-Maybe you feel you should be grateful to me, Di?
-Oh, God no – not gratefulness!
-Now you want to stick with me when I’m a total mess and can’t really do no good helping you memorize the whole Uniform Commercial Code.
+Does she feel she owes me something?
+And now she wants to stick with me when I’m a total mess and can’t really do no good helping her memorize the whole Uniform Commercial Code.

 “Do you want to go somewhere?” she asks, not with too much commitment, ” – the Northstar?”

 “Too crowded, and no – I just want to sit here.”